TeamHG-Memex/eli5/docs/source/overview.rst

   highlight text data accordingly.
 It also allows to debug scikit-learn pipelines which contain HashingVectorizer, by undoing hashing.

-* :ref:`library-keras` - explain predictions of image classifiers
-  via Grad-CAM visualizations.
+* :ref:`library-keras` - explain predictions of image and text classifiers via Grad-CAM visualizations.

 * :ref:`library-xgboost` - show feature importances and explain predictions